 Vertigo is a very common problem, especially as a person gets older.
-In fact, about 40% of people over the age of 40 will experience vertigo at some point.
+In fact, about 40% of people over the age of 40 will experience spinning at some point.
 This particular form of dizziness can make the room seem like it’s spinning.

 In most cases, vertigo only lasts for a few minutes.
 Vertigo that continues on for hours at a time could be a sign of a more serious underlying condition.
 It could be related to conditions such as Meniere’s disease or migraines.